Sprinkler System Checkup

 - Straighten any sprinkler heads that are bent or laying over, checking for any cracks or damage.

-- Replace any broken, malfunctioning or cracked sprinkler heads or nozzles with new or replacement parts.
+- Examine the system for any broken, malfunctioning or cracked sprinkler heads or nozzles (head replacement / repairs will be an additional fee)

 - Clean and adjust all spray type sprinklers and test spray patterns to ensure optimal coverage.

 - Clean and adjust all rotor-type sprinklers, testing for total coverage to make sure there are no dry spots.